 The Beverly Petterson Bishop Award recognizes excellence in neuroscience and neurophysiology research.
 The award is presented annually to an investigator who holds an academic rank no higher than assistant professor, demonstrating outstanding promise based on their program in neuroscience and/ or neurophysiology research.
 The awardee receives a $20,000 honorarium designated for use in their research program, but does not include any indirect cost reimbursement.
 The awardee must attend the American Physiology Summit in order to receive the award.

-The award is announced during the APS Business Meeting held during the APS annual meeting at Experimental Biology (EB).
+The award is announced during the APS Awards Meeting held during the APS annual meeting.
 The recipient receives:

 - a certificate recognizing his/her designation as a Beverly Petterson Bishop Awardee.

 Applications are accepted from APS members in good standing who are performing neuroscience research.